-CPI - A History of Regional Workforce Training and Development he Central Pennsylvania Institute of Science and Technology (CPI) opened its doors as a technical training center in 1969.
+CPI - A HISTORY OF REGIONAL WORKFORCE TRAINING AND DEVELOPMENT he Central Pennsylvania Institute of Science and Technology (CPI) opened its doors as a technical training center in 1969.
 Over the years, CPI has continuously expanded its technical training programs and services to include continuous day, evening, and weekend schedules.
-Technical training at CPI serves a workforce seeking new careers and workers in need of skills-upgrade training.
-Well-equipped laboratories and classrooms, highly skilled instructors, and curricula based on industry standards and certifications are CPI hallmarks.
+Specialized training at CPI serves a workforce seeking new careers and workers in need of skills-upgrade training.
+Fully furnished laboratories and classrooms, instructors with proven experience, and curricula based on industry standards and certifications are CPI hallmarks.
 Its convenient location along the I-99 corridor and adjacent to I-80 affords CPI an opportunity to function as a regional workforce training facility.